hangduchuy/bookingcare-nodejs-express/README.md

 # bookingcare-nodejs-express

 use sequelize

 1. Open this project with your favorite editor(IDE), eg: Visual Studio Code
-2. Run the command (to install the node_modules): npm install
+2. Run the command (to install the node_modules): npm install (node: 14.17.0)
 3. Copy the .env.example, create a new file, name ".env" in root folder (the same level with .env.example)
-4. PostgreSQL Databases Hosting or Create the database: open Mysql Workbench or PHP myadmin or any database management system, run the "database.sql" in the "database" folder.
+4. PostgreSQL Databases Hosting or Create the database: open pgAdmin 4 or any database management system, run the "database.sql" in the "database" folder.
-It will automatically create a new schema, name "bookingcare" in your database.
+   It will automatically create a new schema, name "doctorcare" in your database.
 5. Update the .env file

 -   If you use "no-password" to login to your database, this variable "DB_PASSWORD" will be blank, otherwise, provide your password.
     Default, I use the root account.
 If you use other accounts, change the "DB_USERNAME" variable.
 -   With the variable "MAIL_USERNAME", is your email "MAIL_PASSWORD" is your email app password (not your email's password). you need to generate one here: https://myaccount.google.com/apppasswords
     ( Select App: Mail, Select Device: Windows Computer -> Generate )

-6. To run this app, use the command: npm start
+6. To run this app, use the command: npm run dev
 7. Enjoy!